Please Wait!

 Joining and moving on

-Nursery places in our governor led nursery are allocated by ourselves, please contact the school office for further information.
+Nursery places in our school led nursery are allocated by ourselves, please contact the school office for further information.

 Reception places are allocated through the local authority admissions system.

-Throughout the year we have a number of open days where you can come and visit our newly designed EYFS department.
+Throughout the year we have a number of open days where you can come and visit our commended EYFS department.

 If your child requires a place if you are moving area or changing schools for another reason, please telephone the school office on 01782 567750 to make an appointment to meet the Head teacher/member of the SLT and for a tour of our school.
 If your child has SEND, please make the office aware, as a meeting with the SENDCo would be beneficial.